Ayesha-Jan/traffic-light/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Contact
+## Author

 Developed by: Ayesha A. Jan
 Email: Ayesha.Jan@stud.srh-campus-berlin.de
 🎓 BST Mechatronics Project – 2025